Dan McElroy, 29

 Dan McElroy, was fresh out of undergrad at Notre Dame when he became a math teacher at John Bartram High School in Philadelphia.

 McElroy was a firsthand witness to the impact of the juvenile justice system on youth.
 "I saw how it effected them personally, which was rough.
-But just in general, any student that I had that had been through he system was...just so behind academically, and having something on your record, the way that it effects your life, it kind of came into focus for me," says the native of Chicago's prosperous northwest suburbs.
+But just in general, any student that I had that had been through he system was...just so behind academically, and having something on your record, the way that it effects your life, it kind of came into focus for me," says native of a Chicago suburb.

-Today, McElroy describes Julie Biehl, and Ali Flaum, legal director at CFJC, as some of the "biggest mentors" he's ever had, and that working under their tutelage was the greatest gift of his academic career.
+McElroy describes Julie Biehl, and Ali Flaum, legal director at CFJC, as two of the biggest mentors he's ever had, and that working under their tutelage was the greatest gift of his academic career.

 Having worked at CFJC for two years, graduating in 2011, McElroy explains that, "They were incredible in showing me how to be a good lawyer...but, also just sort of opening my eyes to what you can do with a law degree and the types of jobs that are out there.
 You can be passionate with a law degree, be passionate with clients."